kasper-piskorski/docs/pages/documentation/6-migration/JSON-migration.md

  -t,--template <arg>   graql template to apply over data -u,--uri <arg>        uri to engine endpoint -v,--verbose          print counts of migrated data.

 ```

 ## JSON Migration Basics

+There are limitations on the JSON format that prevent it from expressing the semantics of the data, so Grakn cannot automatically migrate and derive an ontology for your data.
+To have the full benefit of a knowledge graph, you must write the ontology for your dataset up-front.

-Once you have written an ontology for your domain, you will template Graql statements that instruct the migrator on how your data can be mapped to your ontology.
+Once you have written an ontology for your dataset, you will template Graql statements that instruct the migrator on how your data can be mapped to your ontology.
+The JSON migrator will apply the template to each row of data in the JSON file, replacing the indicated sections in the template with provided data: the column header is the key and the content of each row at that column the value.

-JSON Migration makes heavy use of the Graql templating language.
-You should have a solid foundation in Graql templating before continuing, so please read through our [templating documentation](../graql/graql-templating.html) to find out more.
+{% include note.html content="JSON Migration makes heavy use of the Graql templating language.
+You will need a foundation in Graql templating before continuing, so please read through our [templating documentation](../graql/graql-templating.html) to find out more." %}

 Approach each JSON file as though you were inserting a single query.
 The migrator cannot handle multiple queries per file, so take care that there is not more than one `match` or `insert` command in your template.
 Take a look at our [other migration guides](./migration-overview.html) for more ideas on how to use Graql templates with data.